You can find these on our Guides page.

 Residential Guide – “Are you interested in taking a different approach to fire and life safety?
 Are you interested in saving lives, property, money, and water?
 Do you feel a sense of obligation to the citizens, community and environment?
 Of course the answer to these questions is YES!
 This guide is a great place to begin or enhance your efforts to reduce community fire risk.

 The resources referenced in this guide are as comprehensive as exists when it comes to fire sprinklers in all new construction, especially residential fire sprinklers.
 With a majority of the fire deaths in the United States occurring in residential buildings, and billions of dollars in fire loss attributed to the direct and indirect costs associated with residential fires, it is time for state and local fire and building officials to seek the solutions to this national tragedy.”

-Retrofit Guide – “This document, hereafter referred to as the Retrofit Guide, is intended to assist fire chiefs and other community leaders with implementing a fire sprinkler retrofit program within their communities.”
+Retrofit Guide – The Retrofit Guide is intended to assist fire chiefs, code officials, and other community leaders with implementing a fire sprinkler retrofit program within their communities.